1947 Cleveland Browns season: Week 10: vs. Brooklyn Dodgers

 The Browns were expected to win their November 9 game against the Brooklyn Dodgers by a wide margin; the Dodgers had just one win, and the Browns scored eight touchdowns when the teams played in September.
 The Dodgers, however, drove 80 yards on their first possession for a touchdown.
 Placekicker Phil Martinovich missed the extra point.
 Cleveland responded as Graham passed to Lavelli for a 72-yard touchdown on the second play from scrimmage on its ensuing possession.
 Groza kicked through the extra point to give the Browns a 7–6 lead.
 Cleveland scored again on its next possession, this time a 15-yard pass from Graham to Lew Mayne.
 After the second touchdown, Graham threw two interceptions and the Browns did not advance the ball past the Brooklyn 42-yard line.
 The Dodgers, meanwhile, threatened to score numerous times, advancing deep into Cleveland territory.
-One Brooklyn touchdown by Bob Hoernschmeyer was called back because of a holding penalty.
+One Brooklyn touchdown by Bob Hoernschemeyer was called back because of a holding penalty.
 Martinovich contributed to the frustration by missing four field goal tries.
 He also missed the extra point when the Dodgers did score in the fourth quarter on a long Monk Gafford rush.
 The Dodgers' missteps gave the Browns a 13–12 victory, extending their lead over the 49ers for the best record in the AAFC after San Francisco lost to the Yankees.